 Sledding in Greenland

 It’s a very different ride from the Iditarod style excursion in Alaska.
 Here, it’s a much slower pace, through fairly deep snow (much less chance of falling off at least) and the ten dogs (all cute huskies) are individually tethered to the sleigh.
-(There they were hitched in pairs.)
-So they all do their own thing, which includes running back to try and poo, and so getting jerked forwards very suddenly as the sled moves on, or getting tangled up in the traces of overtaking sleds.
-The musher deftly untangles the strings whilst both sleds are still moving.
+(There, they were hitched in pairs.)
+So, they all do their own thing, which includes running back to try and poo, and so getting jerked forwards very suddenly, as the sled moves on, or getting tangled up in the traces of overtaking sleds.
+The musher deftly untangles the strings, whilst both sleds are still moving.
 The dogs seem very happy and playful, eyes on the musher, watching out for their pals, bright eyed and tongues lolling.
-It’s all very Call of the Wild, and we’ve also been warned not to go near them.
+It’s all very Call of the Wild.
+But we’ve also been warned not to go near them.
 ‘They’re working dogs’.